Finding Subgroups with Significant Treatment Effects: Simulation Study

-The HIV randomized trial data \cite{duflo2019hiv}, is a four-arm trial that was deployed among youths in Kenya.
-See \cite{duflo2019hiv} for the details of the data collection and evaluation process.
-We used one of the four binary arms as our treatment and subselected $2456$ samples that did not contain NaN values in the treatment or outcome.
-Each sample contains $44$ observable features/characteristics.
-The outcome of interest was the prevalence of herpes type 2 (HSV-2) virus, two years after the treatment (binary outcome $y_i\in \{0, 1\}$).
+We next present results from a semi-synthetic simulation based on a randomized trial on HIV prevention from \cite{duflo2019hiv}.
+In the trial, youths in Kenya were randomized into one of four arms.
+We use one of the three treatment arms as our treatment along with the control arm, and select 2456 units that do not contain missing values in the treatment or outcome.
+For each unit, we have 44 observable characteristics, which we collect in a vector $X$.
+The outcome of interest is the prevalence of the herpes simplex virus 2 (HSV-2) two years after the treatment (binary outcome $Y \in \{0, 1\}$).
+Throughout, our simulation is informative about the performance of our method on data similar to that from \cite{duflo2019hiv}, but it does not (and is not designed to) provide any new insight into that study.

-We analyzed the performance of our algorithm in a semi-synthetic manner.
-We used the raw $2456\times 44$ features $X_i$, and their corresponding treatment $w_i$ form the real data.
-Subsequently, we trained a $\ell_1$-penalized (sparse) logistic regression outcome model, separate on the treated and untreated population, to learn the functions $p_w(x) = \Pr(y=1\mid X=x, W=w) = \expit(\theta_w^\top x)$.
-Subsequently, we also trained un-penalized logistic regressions, to de-bias the learned coefficients.
-The learned coefficients are depicted in Figure~\ref{fig:models}.
+We analyze the performance of our algorithm in a semi-synthetic experiment.
+For all 2456 units, we use the raw feature vector $X_i \in \R^{44}$ and treatment indicator $W_i \in \{0,1\}$ from the real data.
+We then train a $\ell_1$-penalized (sparse) logistic regression outcome model separately on the treated and untreated population in order to learn functions $f_w(x) = \P(Y=1| X=x, W=w) = \expit(\theta_w' x)$ for the logistic sigmoid function $\expit(z) = (1+\exp(-z))^{-1}$.
+Subsequently, we train un-penalized logistic regressions with the selected regressors.
+The learned coefficients are depicted in \autoref{fig:models}.
 We see that there are three significant factors of heterogeneity, with two factors increasing the effect and one factor decreasing the effect.
-Subsequently, we generated new outcome data from several manipulations of the learned models.
-In particular, we generated binary outcome data based on the probabilistic models
+Next, we generate new outcome data from several manipulations of the learned models.
+In particular, we generate binary outcome data based on the probabilistic models

-where $\bar{X}=\frac{1}{n} \sum_{i=1}^n X_i$.
+where $\overline{X}=\frac{1}{n} \sum_{i=1}^n X_i$.
 The constant ``cov-strength'' controls the signal/heterogeneity contained in the features, while the constant ``separation'' controls the baseline effect of the treatment.